 Opening hours: 9am till 6pm.
 Mondays closed Entrance price: €10

-Walking out of the station, 500 yards north brings you to the regal, beautiful Schlossplatz where you can really feel the pulse of this city.
+Next stop on day 2 is the regal, beautiful Schlossplatz where you can really feel the pulse of this city.

 The dominating feature of the Schlossplatz is the towering Konig Wilhelm Jubilee column with the surrounding fountains representing the 8 rivers of Baden Wuttenberg.

 On your immediate right is the impressive Corinthian columns of one of the city’s key shopping arcades- Konigsbau Passagen.